vincseize/_SLIM3VUEJS_STARTER/README.md

 # Slim 3 Skeleton

-This is a simple skeleton project for Slim 3 that includes Twig, Flash messages and Monolog.
+This is a starter project for Slim 3 :
+- includes Twig, Flash messages and Monolog
+- includes Bootstrap 3.0.2

 ## Create your project: